BenjaminMickler/reaction_timer/README.md

 ```

 ## Usage
-Navigate to the directory in which `main.py` is located in a terminal or terminal emulator.
+Navigate to the directory in which `main.py` is located in a terminal or terminal emulator (`cd reaction_timer` if you just cloned).
 ```
 usage: python3 main.py [arguments]
 Arguments: